Ralph Erskine (architect): Death and legacy

 In 1984, with his wife he established the Ruth and Ralph Erskine Nordic Foundation, endowed by proceeds from the Wolf Prize in Arts, which he was awarded that year.
 Beginning in 1988, the foundation has awarded a bi-annual prize of US$10,000 and a medal designed by Ralph Erskine, for any person, group or organisation that "has contributed to the construction of buildings or community structures of innovative social, ecological and aesthetic character.
 The contribution must respect functional and economical aspects, and be to the advantage of the less privileged".
+In 2010 the award was given to Urban-Think Tank (Alfredo Brillembourg and Hubert Klumpner).

 Erskine wrote the preface to the English translation of Jan Gehl's influential book Life Between Buildings, published in 1986.
 In 1987 he was awarded the RIBA Royal Gold Medal.

 National Life Stories conducted an oral history interview (C467/8) with Ralph Erskine in 1997 for its Architects Lives' collection held by the British Library.

 Personal life

 He met his wife Ruth at the Quaker school in Saffron Walden in the early 1930s.
 They were married in Stockholm in 1939 and had four children.
 Ruth died in 1988.
 He is survived by his children: Jane Kristina, Karin Elizabeth, Patrick Jon and Suzanne.